rejetto/hfs/dev-plugins.md

 The files intended to be installed must go in a folder named `dist`.
 You can keep other files outside.

+Hint: if you go in your .hfs/plugins folder on linux and mac, and enter

+    ln -s /PATH_TO_YOUR_REPO/dist MY_PLUGIN_NAME

+you'll install your repo, so that you can edit the sources and see effects in real-time, and still be editing your repo, ready to commit.

 If you have platform-dependent files, you can put those files in `dist-PLATFORM` or `dist-PLATFORM-ARCHITECTURE`.
 For example, if you want some files to be installed only on Windows with Intel CPUs, put them in `dist-win32-x64`.